commitsto/commits.to/README.md

 We actually have both the "promises.to" and "commits.to" domain names and you can use them interchangeably.

+## Creation on GET

+Creating an object in a database in response to a GET request is pretty unkosher.
+We've decided it's worth it because of how elegantly it reduces the friction for the user.
+If/when that's abused we'll revisit this but initially we're making all tradeoffs in favor of lower friction.

+Also it's a nice feature how every yourname.promises.to URL you type gets almost automatically logged as a promise.
+We'll address spiders and such generating URLs you didn't type as they're a problem.

+## Promise Data Structure

+The fundamental object in the promises.to app is of course the promise aka the commitment.
+The following are the database fields for the Promises table:

+* `urtext`: full original text (URL) the user typed to create the promise
+* `user`: who's making the promise, parsed as the subdomain in the urtext
+* `slug`: unique identifier for the promise, parsed from the urtext URL
+* `note`: optional additional notes or context for the promise
+* `tini`: unixtime that the promise was made
+* `tdue`: unixtime that the promise is due
+* `tfin`: unixtime that the promise was (fractionally) fulfilled (even if 0%)
+* `fill`: fraction fulfilled, default 0
+* `firm`: true when the due date is confirmed and can't be edited again
+* `void`: true if the promise became unfulfillable or moot
+* `clix`: number of clicks a promise has gotten
+* `bmid`: the id of the Beeminder datapoint for this promise

+For example:

+* `urtext` = "bob.promises.to/foo_the_bar/by/noon_tomorrow"
+* `user` = "bob"
+* `slug` = "foo_the_bar"
+* `note` = "promised in slack discussion about such-and-such"
+* `tini` = [unixtime of first GET request of the promise's URL]
+* `tdue` = [what "noon tomorrow" parsed to at time tini]
+* `tfin` = [unixtime that the user marked the promise as fulfilled]
+* `fill` = 0
+* `firm` = false
+* `void` = false
+* `clix` = 0
+* `bmid` = 4f9dd9fd86f22478d3000007

+Here are some other ideas for fields, that we can worry about as the project evolves:

+* information about the client that originally created the promise
+* whether the promise was created by the actual user (if they were logged in and were the first to click on it) or by another logged-in user or by someone not logged in

 ## Late Penalties

 A big part of promises.to is tracking how reliable you are.